ginkgobioworks/plotly-plot/README.md

 `wct -p` will keep the browsers alive after test runs (refresh to re-run).

 `wct test/some-file.html` will test only the files you specify.

+### NPM

+This project contains a `package.json` file which contains all of the necessary dependencies and scripts to make it easy to install and run with `npm` as well.